-REVEREND GEORGE ANDREW JACOB DD
+REVEREND DR GEORGE ANDREW JACOB DD

 HEADMASTER OF CHRIST'S HOSPITAL